Kaizen-pixel01/MedSAM_ctrus/README.md

   - Noise robustness testing
   - Generalization tests on different training-validation splits

 ### Key Features:
 - Supports training from scratch or continuing from a pre-trained checkpoint
 - Computes standard segmentation metrics
 - Visualizes predictions and saves evaluation results
 - Can simulate real-world conditions with noisy or low-quality inputs

 ---

+## Files for training
+ This folder containes the filtered csv file for the C-TRUS dataset that is used in the training step of the fine-tuned analysis.
+In order to make the code work, you would need to download the file into the appropriate directory to match the path in the Jupyter notebook for MedSAM training.

+---

+## analysis and visuals
+  This folder contains the files and noteooks required to perform statistical analysis on the results from the experiments as well as how I used the results to create visuals.

+---
 ## EDA